Top tips for a day trip to La Graciosa

 The only way to reach La Graciosa is by ferry from Lanzarote.
 Since there is no airport in La Graciosa, you first need to reach the island of Lanzarote and travel to its northern port, facing La Graciosa.

-Taking the ferry from La Graciosa from Lanzarote is quite easy as there are around 20 daily ferry schedules throughout the year.
+Taking the ferry from La Graciosa to Lanzarote is quite easy as there are up to 18 daily ferry schedules throughout the year.
 Ferries to La Graciosa depart from the port of Órzola in Lanzarote and arrive in Caleta de Sebo in less than 30 minutes.

 On Ferryhopper, you can book cheap ferry tickets for your day trip to La Graciosa starting at €15.